Cadence: Imperfect authentic cadence

+Note that in many recent theories (William Caplin's Theory of Formal Functions, Janet Schmalfeldt's "Becoming," and James Hepokoski and Warren Darcy's Sonata Theory, the latter two categories of IAC are categorized as non-cadential (see evaded cadence, below).

 Evaded cadence

 An evaded cadence (a subtype of the inverted IAC) moves from a dominant seventh third inversion chord (V) to a first inversion tonic chord (I).
 Because the seventh of the dominant chord must fall stepwise to the third of the tonic chord, it forces the cadence to resolve to the less stable first inversion chord.
 To achieve this, a root position V usually changes to a V right before resolution, thereby "evading" the root-position I chord that would usually follow a root-position V. (See also inverted cadence below.)

 Half cadence

 A half cadence (also called an imperfect cadence or semicadence) is any cadence ending on V, whether preceded by II (V of V), ii, vi, IV, or I—or any other chord.
 Because it sounds incomplete or suspended, the half cadence is considered a weak cadence that calls for continuation.

 Several types of half cadences are described below.